-As described in Section 3.4.3.1 of the Draft RMPA/EIS, interviews were conducted with a number of community leaders, public land users, and other nearby residents.
-Most of the people involved in the interviews had already participated in BLM's scoping process by commenting during one of the scoping periods or by attending the focus group meetings in October 2000.
-The interviews were not intended to be a scientific or statistical survey, but as a follow-up to some of the scoping comments pertaining to social and economic issues.
+As described in Section 3.4.6.4, preparation for analysis of socioeconomic impacts for this RMPA/EIS included discussions with a number of community leaders, public land users, and other residents of the Roan Plateau area.
+These discussions were a follow-up to the scoping effort that BLM has pursued since the fall of 2000.
+Most of the people involved in the discussions had already participated in BLM's scoping by commenting during one of the scoping periods or by attending the focus group meetings in October 2000.
+The reason for the more recent contacts was to revisit some of the scoping comments pertaining to social and economic issues.
 The interview process had three objectives:

-- 1. Gain insight into the perceived economic impact of increasing oil and gas development and increasing human population on selected public land activities, including hunting, other types of recreation, and ranching. - 2.
-Assist in the environmental justice review by assessing perceptions regarding the extent to which minority or low-income populations are affected by BLM land management decisions. - 3.
-Explore attitudes of locals about their lifestyle and quality of life and assess the role of public lands in general, and the Planning Area in particular, in shaping those attitudes.
+- Gain insight into the economic impact of some traditional public land activities, including hunting and ranching, and clarify the social context surrounding these activities. - Assist in the required environmental justice review by determining the extent to which minority or low-income populations are affected by BLM land management decisions. - 3.
+Explore perceptions of local residents about their lifestyle and their quality of life and how public lands are involved in these perceptions.